osrf/gazebo_tutorials/gzweb_install/tutorial.md

  nvm install 8
 ~~~

-> You may run into conflict with the libssl version needed by Gazebo and nodejs when trying to install using `apt` on Ubuntu.
+> You may run into conflict with the libssl version needed by Gazebo-classic and nodejs when trying to install using `apt` on Ubuntu.
 So the recommended way of installation is to use `nvm`.

 # Build GzWeb